LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn1/inside-app-folder.rst

 #.
 Replace line 4 in ``app.component.html`` with ``<h1>{{name}}'s First
    Angular Project</h1>``.
-Save your work and then check to make sure the webpage shows the new heading.
+Save your work and then check to make sure the web page shows the new heading.
 #.
 Modify the ``<li></li>`` elements in ``app.component.html`` to display the
    elements from ``itemList`` in an unordered list.
 Be sure to use placeholders like ``{{itemList[0]}}`` between the tags.